saud-learning-services/setup-test/README.md

 ## Want to Try in Terminal?
 > Many of our projects will have instructions similar to the following that are for those who want to run the projects without any GUI.
 Give it a try if you're keen!
 ### First Time (do once)
-1. Clone this repo: `$ gh repo clone saud-learning-services/setup-test`
+1. Clone this repo: `$ git clone saud-learning-services/setup-test`
+   > - this will create the setup-test directory in whichever folder you are set to in terminal (check with `$ pwd` to see current working directory)
+   > - see [terminal basics](https://github.com/saud-learning-services/instructions-and-other-templates/blob/main/docs/terminal-basics.md) to change directories
-1. Import environment (once): `$ conda env create -f environment.yml`
+2. Import environment (once): `$ conda env create -f environment.yml`

 ### Every Time
 1. Make sure you are in the right directory: `$ pwd` if it isn't `..../setup-test` then you need to navigate to it: `$ cd {YOUR_PATH}/setup-test`